-Roses require about 4 to 6 hours of sunlight everyday.
+Roses require about 4 to 6 hours of sunlight every day.
 It would be best to plant your roses in a clear area where there are not too many trees or other types of plants.
 The reason behind this is that the rose may lack sunlight exposure and the roots are also likely to become intertwined with the rose and throttle its growth.
-If you wish to replace an old rose bush, you should remove about 1 cubic feet of the old soil and replace it with new soil so that the newly planted rose will have fresh soil to start with.
+If you wish to replace an old rose bush, you should remove about 1 cubic foot of the old soil and replace it with new soil so that the newly planted rose will have fresh soil to start with.

 Types of roses to plant

 When thinking about the position of your roses you must consider the type of rose you are planting.
-Place ramblers and climbers along trellises, fences and next to pergolas or arches.
+Place ramblers and climbers along trellises, fences, and next to pergolas or arches.
 This is important to consider because they need space to grow freely and these positions are perfect for bigger blooming roses.

 Mix roses with perennials

 Roses will look good in island beds which can be mixed with perennials.
 Smaller roses make great edging plants, which are perfect for combining in front of taller species.
 Dig a hole large enough for the size of the root ball, but remember to loosen the soil in the bottom of the hole.
-You can also add bone meal which acts as a slow acting resource of phosphorus.
+You can also add bone meal which acts as a slow-acting resource of phosphorus.
 This will help establish a healthy root growth for your roses.

 planting roses and your climate